Pizza199/README-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  gfd
+  `npm install`

   ## Usage
-  fdsafs
+  `node index.js`

 ## License
 This project is covered under the [MIT](https://opensource.org/licenses/MIT) license.

   ## Contributing
-  gfdhfgd
+  forking and creating pull requests

   ## Tests
-  hdfgh
+  `n/a`

   ## Questions
-  If you have any questions about this repo, open an issue or contact me directly at mail@mail.com.
-You can find more of my work at [pizza](https://github.com/pizza).
+  If you have any questions about this repo, open an issue or contact me directly at steveha999@gmail.com.
+You can find more of my work at [Pizza199](https://github.com/Pizza199).